Microbiology of Lyme disease: Species and strains

 Thirteen distinct genomic classifications of Lyme disease bacteria have been identified worldwide.
-These include but are not limited to B. burgdorferi s.s., B. afzelii, B. garinii, B. valaisana, B. lusitaniae, B. andersoni, 25015, DN127, CA55, 25015, HK501, B. miyamotoi, and B. japonica.
-Many of these genomic groups are country or continent specific.
-For example, without migration, B. japonica is only prevalent in the eastern hemisphere.
+These include but are not limited to B. burgdorferi s.s., B. afzelii, B. garinii, B. valaisana, B. lusitaniae, B. andersoni (25015, DN127, CA55, 25015, HK501), B. miyamotoi, and B. japonica.
+Many of these genomic groups are country- or continent- specific.
+For example, without migration, B. japonica is only prevalent in the Eastern hemisphere.

 The genomic variations have direct implications on the clinical symptoms of tick-borne Lyme disease.
-For example, B. burgdorferi s.s.’s tick-borne Lyme disease may manifest with arthritis-like symptoms.
-In contrast, B. garinii’s tick-borne Lyme disease may cause an infection of the central nervous system.
+For example, the tick-borne Lyme disease caused by B. burgdorferi s.s. may manifest with arthritis-like symptoms.
+In contrast, B. garinii's tick-borne Lyme disease may cause an infection in the central nervous system.